Erwin Clausen: World War II

 World War II in Europe had begun on Friday, 1 September 1939, when German forces invaded Poland.
 Clausen, now a Feldwebel (sergeant), had been assigned to the 3.(Jagd)/ LG 2, the 3.
 Staffel (3rd squadron) of Lehrgeschwader 2 (LG 2—2nd Demonstration Wing) before the outbreak of hostilities.
 This squadron was subordinated to I.(Jagd) Gruppe (1st group) of LG 2.

 On 9 September 1939, I.(Jagd) Gruppe was ordered to relocate to an airfield at Lauenburg west of Bydgoszcz.
 On the afternoon (16:06 – 17:10) of that day, the Gruppe flew a combat air patrol mission, and for the first time of the war 3.
 Staffel had enemy contact.
 In this encounter, Clausen claimed his first aerial victory when he shot down a PWS-26 biplane trainer.
+This was certainly a misidentified PZL P.11 fighter.
+According to Łydżba, Polish III/3 Squadron, which took part in this combat, had only two P.11c damaged after 16:50, while five German pilots claimed aerial victories.
 On 17 September, he received the Iron Cross 2nd Class (Eisernes Kreuz 2.
 Klasse).
 Following the Battle of the Bzura on 20 September, I.(Jagd) Gruppe was ordered to relocate to Graz-Thalerhof.